jhpuah/EEGDM/README.md

 ```bash
 python main.py finetune=base finetune.rng_seeding.seed=10
 ```
-Run pretraining with config specified in `conf/finetune/base.yaml`, and set the rng seed to 10.
+Run finetuning with config specified in `conf/finetune/base.yaml`, and set the rng seed to 10.

-`aux` config is special: the `main()` will load a function specified in its "target" field and pass the config to that function.
+`aux` config is special: the function specified in its `target` field will be loaded, and the config will be passed to that function.
 This is a quick and dirty way to add experiemnts that does not fit well to the established workflow.

 ### Experiments: